Characters of the Marvel Cinematic Universe: M–Z: Dane Whitman

+Eric Williams

+Eric Williams (portrayed by Demetrius Grosse) is the older brother of Simon Williams who works in insurance.

+As of 2026, the character has appeared in one project: the Disney+ series Wonder Man (2026–present).

 Riri Williams / Ironheart

-Riri Williams (portrayed by Dominique Thorne), also known as Ironheart, is an MIT student and genius inventor from Chicago who creates a suit of armor that rivals the one built by Tony Stark / Iron Man, and whose vibranium detector is stolen by the CIA, leading to her being hunted down by Talokan and Wakanda.
+Riri Williams (portrayed by Dominique Thorne as an adult and Alyse Elna Lewis as a child), also known as Ironheart, is an MIT student and genius inventor from Chicago who creates a suit of armor that rivals the one built by Tony Stark / Iron Man, and whose vibranium detector is stolen by the CIA, leading to her being hunted down by Talokan and Wakanda.
 After being expelled from MIT, Williams returns to Chicago where she joins forces with Hood's gang, until she discovers a truth that would lead her to danger and adventure.

-As of 2025, the character has appeared in two projects: the film Black Panther: Wakanda Forever; and the Disney+ series Ironheart.
+As of 2026, the character has appeared in two projects: the film Black Panther: Wakanda Forever; and the Disney+ series Ironheart.
 Alternate universe variants of Riri appeared in two projects: the Disney+ animated series What If...? and Marvel Zombies.

-Williams family
+Riri Williams' family

 Riri Williams' family play an important role in her life.
 Ronnie Williams (portrayed by Anji White) is Riri's mother, and Gary Williams (portrayed by LaRoyce Hawkins) is Riri's late stepfather.

-As of 2025, the characters have appeared in one project: the Disney+ series Ironheart.
+As of 2026, the characters have appeared in one project: the Disney+ series Ironheart.

+Simon Williams

+Simon Williams (portrayed by Yahya Abdul-Mateen II as an adult and Kameron J. Meadows as a child) is an actor with ionic energy-based superpowers, including superhuman strength and the ability to create explosions.

+Prior to Abdul-Mateen's casting as Simon, Nathan Fillion had appeared on movie posters as the character in a cut sequence from Guardians of the Galaxy Vol. 2.
+James Gunn, the director of that film, enjoyed Wonder Man from the comics and felt Fillion could portray the "sometimes douchey actor/superhero" that the character is.
+Even though the posters were cut from the film, Gunn still considered them to be canon to the MCU.

+As of 2026, the character has appeared in one project: the Disney+ series Wonder Man.

+Simon Williams' family

+Simon Williams' family plays an important role in his life.
+Sanford (portrayed by Béchir Sylvain) and Martha Williams (portrayed by Shola Adewusi) are Simon's parents, and Eric Williams is Simon's older brother.

+As of 2026, the characters have appeared in one project: the Disney+ series Wonder Man.

 Sarah Wilson

 Sarah Wilson (portrayed by Adepero Oduye) is the sister of Sam Wilson.
 She has two sons, AJ (portrayed by Chase River McGhee) and Cass (portrayed by Aaron Haynes), and struggles financially in Sam's absence during the Blip.

-As of 2025, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.
 An alternate universe variant of Sarah appeared in one project: the Disney+ animated series What If...?.